Existence of God

 • Value Differences.
 Some of us reject God because we disagree with his moral values.
 We condone things he condemns.
 He draws distinctions we dispute.
 We elevate issues he considers secondary.
 He esteems that which we deem dispensable.

 • Unequal Blessing.
 We may lose faith in God because he blesses reborn believers unequally.
 Some of us endure more distress than others.
 Our temporal needs are more persistent and acute.
-We get less relief.
-Others enjoy more abundance than us.
+We get less relief, while others enjoy more abundance than we do.

 • Unjust Condemnation.
 Some people deny God’s existence because they question the fairness of his salvation plan.
 If the only way to heaven is through Jesus, then it seems grossly unjust for God to condemn to hell those who live and die without ever hearing about him.
 Fortunately, this is not the case.
 God’s salvation plan is fair to everyone.